 What is "Congratulations Samsung user!"?

-"Congratulations Samsung user!" is a scam run on deceptive webpages.
-It claims that due to visitors' support of "Samsung" services, they're offering users a chance to win an "exclusive reward".
-It must be emphasized that this scheme has no actual connection to the Samsung company.
-Additionally, any prizes offered - are fake.
-At the time of research, the scam redirected to a website stating "Thank You".
-However, in most cases such scams are designed to steal users' personal information (e.g. name, email, banking details, etc.) and/or to trick them into making monetary transactions (e.g. paying shipping fees for the nonexistent prize, etc.).
-Typically, visits to deceptive/scam pages occur via redirects caused by intrusive ads and/or by PUAs (Potentially Unwanted Applications), already infiltrated into the system.
+"Congratulations Samsung user!" is a scam run on deceptive web pages.
+It claims that, due to visitors' support of "Samsung" services, the company is offering the chance to win an "exclusive reward".
+Note that this dubious scheme has no connection with Samsung.
+Additionally, any prizes offered are bogus.
+At the time of research, the scam simply redirected to a website stating "Thank You", however, in most cases, these scams steal users' personal information (e.g. names, email addresses, banking details, etc.) and/or to trick them into making monetary transactions (e.g. paying shipping fees for the bogus prize, etc.).
+Typically, visits to deceptive/scam web pages occur via redirects caused by intrusive ads or by Potentially Unwanted Applications (PUAs) already infiltrated into the system.

-When the site running the "Congratulations Samsung user!" scam is entered, it displays a pop-up window.
-It congratulates users for being chosen as candidates to receive an exclusive reward, as "thank you" for supporting "Samsung".
-After the "OK" button is clicked, the pop-up is closed.
-The page contains an already spinning wheel-of-fortune prize draw.
-Once the wheel stops on a prize, the page shows another pop-up window.
-It instructs users to click the "Claim Your Prize" button and verify their information in the next page.
-This window also contains a countdown, which informs users how much time is left until the prize will become unavailable.
-However, as mentioned - this button does not redirect to a site in which the instructions can be followed.
-Users are redirected to a website simply containing the words "Thank You".
-By the design of this scam, it is highly likely that it was created to steal users' personal information and/or mislead them into transferring money to the scammers.
-Trusting "Congratulations Samsung user!" and other schemes similar to it can lead to a variety of serious issues, e.g. severe privacy concerns, financial losses and even identity theft.
+When the site running the "Congratulations Samsung user!" scam is entered, it displays a pop-up window, which congratulates users for being chosen as candidates to receive an exclusive reward - this as a "thank you" for supporting "Samsung".
+When the "OK" button is clicked, the pop-up is closed.
+The page contains an already-spinning wheel-of-fortune prize draw.
+When the wheel stops on a prize, the page shows another pop-up window, which instructs users to click the "Claim Your Prize" button and verify the information in the next page.
+This window also contains a countdown, which gives the time remaining until the prize becomes unavailable.
+In fact, this button does not redirect to any site with instructions - users are redirected to a website simply containing the words "Thank You".
+Studying the design of this scam, it is highly likely that it was created to steal users' personal information and/or mislead them into transferring money to the scammers.
+Trusting "Congratulations Samsung user!" and other, similar schemes can lead to serious issues including privacy concerns, financial loss and even identity theft.

-Aside from force-opening various dubious (e.g. sale-oriented, rogue, compromised, scam and malicious) pages - PUAs can have other abilities.
+As well as force-opening various dubious (e.g. sale-oriented, rogue, compromised, scam and malicious) web pages, PUAs have other capabilities.
 These applications can also deliver intrusive advertisements (e.g. banners, pop-ups, coupons, etc.).
-The delivered ads are more than just a nuisance - when clicked on they redirect to untrustworthy/malicious webpages and can even stealthily download/install content (e.g. PUAs).
-Another type of PUA can hijack browsers, by restricting/denying access in order to promote fake search engines.
-It is not uncommon for all types of PUAs to be able to track data.
-These apps monitor users' browsing habits (URLs visited, pages viewed, search queries typed, etc.) and collect their personal information (IP addresses, geolocations and real-life details).
-This gathered data can then be shared with third parties (potentially, cyber criminals), seeking to misuse it for profit.
-To summarize, PUAs can cause browser/system infiltrations and infections, as well as endanger users' privacy, identity and finances.
-To protect device integrity and user safety - all suspicious applications and browser extensions/plug-ins without delay.
+These ads are more than just a nuisance - when clicked, they redirect to untrusted/malicious web pages and can even stealthily download/install rogue content (e.g. PUAs).
+Other PUAs hijack browsers by restricting/denying access to settings in order to promote fake search engines.
+PUAs commonly monitor and record data including users' browsing habits (URLs visited, pages viewed, search queries typed, etc.) and personal information (IP addresses, geolocations and other details).
+This data can then be shared with third parties (potentially, cyber criminals) seeking to misuse it for profit.
+To summarize, PUAs can cause browser/system infiltration and infections, and endanger users' privacy, identity and finances.
+To protect device integrity and user safety, remove all suspicious applications and browser extensions/plug-ins without delay.

 |Name||Congratulations Samsung user! pop-up|